Jeraldy/JeddyJs/README.md

 - [Ecommerce](https://en.wikipedia.org/wiki/Unit_testing)
 - To list your cool project here, send your link [jeraldydeus@gmail.com](jeraldydeus@gmail.com)

+### Documentation
+ > Work in progress

 ### Contributing
- For now you can email me at deusjeraldy@gmail.com
+ > For now you can email me at deusjeraldy@gmail.com
+ > This is still a work in progress

 ### License
 The Jeddy JS is released under the